seedee/SDHLT/README.md

 > [!Warning]
 > Unreleased on v1.2.0:<br />
 > - `-nohull3` disables generating clip hull 3, used for crouching and small pushables.
-Can be used for Deathmatch Classic maps.

 #### VIS
 - `-nofixprt` disables J.A.C.K. related .prt file reformatting, allows for importing into Worldcraft directly after VIS.